FuelLabs/fuels-ts/apps/docs/src/guide/types/evm-address.md

 ## Creating an EVM Address

 An EVM Address only has 20 bytes therefore the first 12 bytes of the `Bits256` value are set to 0.
-Within the SDK, an `Address` can be instantiated and converted to a wrapped and Sway compatible EVM Address using the `toWrappedEvmAddress()` function:
+Within the SDK, an `Address` can be instantiated and converted to a wrapped and Sway compatible EVM Address using the `toEvmAddress()` function:

 <<< @/../../docs-snippets/src/guide/types/evm-address.test.ts#evm-address-2{ts:line-numbers}